 An Absolute Optical Frequency Reference Based on Doppler-Free Spectroscopy of Molecular Iodine Developed for Future Applications in Space

-- 2Department of Physics, Humboldt-Universität zu Berlin
+- 2Institut für Physik, Humboldt-Universität zu Berlin

 - 3Airbus Defence and Space GmbH